 It may also help – for all the fingers this time – to tip our hand “backwards” so that the fingers are leaning backwards on the fingerboard (thus with the tips pointing a little towards the bridge).
 In this position, our palm is slightly inclined away from our body, making the hand slightly more horizontal in relation to the ground.
 This hand posture actually adds another very productive, comfortable and natural axis to the vibrato movement (along the line of natural flexibility of the finger and knuckle joints).
 It also centres the weight of the hand more over the first and second fingers, giving these fingers at least, greater stability.

-VIBRATO SPEED AND INTENSITY: SLOW AND LOOSE, OR FAST AND ELECTRIC?
+VIBRATO SPEED AND AMPLITUDE: SLOW AND WIDE …..
+FAST AND SMALL …… OR MIX AND MATCH ?

 It is preferable to have as our default setting, a sleepy vibrato and a bright-eyed canary than an electrified vibrato and a sleepy canary.
 A beautiful, warm, relaxed vibrato is an infallible indicator of good, relaxed, body-use and should be the goal we pursue as our foundation vibrato, our healthy home base.
 As in so many aspects of life, it is easier to add tension than to reduce it, easier to accelerate than to slow down, and too much is often more harmful than too little.
 We can make the best of the slow “boring stuff” we sometimes have to play, by using these moments as an opportunity to concentrate on making our vibrato as easy, relaxed and comfortable as possible.